macalimlim/godot-rust-cross-compiler/README.md

 * which includes another Makefile named [grcc.mk](https://github.com/ufoot/godot-rust-cross-compiler/blob/master/grcc.mk)

-Use at your own risk, I know Makefiles are not trendy, there are many other tools such as [SCons](https://www.scons.org/), [Ninja](https://ninja-build.org/), [Rake](http://docs.seattlerb.org/rake/), [Gradle](https://gradle.org/), [Bazel](https://bazel.build/), etc. I have used those, some of them with "professional proficiency" but for the sake of building small Godot Rust apps, I think good old [GNU Make](https://www.gnu.org/software/make/) is good enough.
+Use at your own risk, I know Makefiles are not trendy, there are many other tools such as [SCons](https://www.scons.org/), [Ninja](https://ninja-build.org/), [Rake](http://docs.seattlerb.org/rake/), [Gradle](https://gradle.org/), [Bazel](https://bazel.build/), etc. I have used those, some of them with "professional proficiency" but for the sake of building small Godot Rust applications, I think good old [GNU Make](https://www.gnu.org/software/make/) is good enough.

 Think of this as [an example](https://github.com/ufoot/godot-rust-cross-compiler/blob/master/grcc.mk) of how to use the docker image.
-A typical usage would beto put in your main `Makefile`:
+A typical usage would be to put in your main `Makefile`:

 ```mk
 # replace cctoy with the name of your package